Oklahoma City Rent-a-Bike Injury Attorney

 When rides exceed rental periods, users can be charged usage fees of $1.75 per 30 minutes (up to $80.50 a day).
 If the bike is not returned within 48 hours, a user can be assessed a nonrefundable $1,000 fee.

-SoBi charges $6 for hourly rentals of its bikes, $15 for monthly rentals, and $85 for annual memberships.
+SoBi charges $6 for hourly rentals of its bikes. $15 for monthly rentals and $85 for annual memberships.
 The system charges $10 for locking a bike outside an official hub within a system area and $50 for locking a bike outside a system area.
 The maximum charge for riding time is $25 a day.

 Types of Rent-a-Bike Accidents We Handle

-• Distracted Driving Accidents — Drivers must always be focused on the road while operating motor vehicles, but accidents are caused by motorists who are preoccupied with other activities.
+• Distracted Driving Accidents — Drivers must always be focused on the road while operating motor vehicles, but accidents are caused by motorists preoccupied with other activities.
 In most cases, drivers were talking or text messaging on cell phones, but other distractions could include talking to another passenger, adjusting stereo or climate controls, or eating, drinking, or smoking.

 • Left-Turn or Right-Turn Accidents — A left-turn accident occurs when a driver turns in front of an oncoming motorcyclist, while a right-turn accident involves a driver turning right into a bicyclist who is usually traveling in the same direction.